Odin107/FYS5419_Proj2/README.md

 ## Running the tasks

-To run a task, navigate to the `QFT_proj` directory and run the Python file for the task.
+To run a task, navigate to your directory where you have the files and run the Python file for the task.
 For example, to run `task_a.py`, use the following command:

 ```sh
 python task_a.py